How to Write an Extemporaneous Speech - 4 Easy Steps

 Place your order and get 100% original work.

-An extemporaneous speech is a type of speech whereby the speaker is supposed to prepare for it quickly and present it, usually in less than 30 minutes.
+An extemporaneous speech is where the speaker is supposed to prepare for it quickly and present it, usually in less than 30 minutes.
 Extemporaneous speaking is typical during speaking competitions or public events.
-The speakers have to organize their thoughts fast and coherently present them.
+The speakers have to organize their thoughts quickly and present them coherently.
 They then choose their words while talking.

 Other experts refer to extemporaneous speech under its shortened name, extemp speech.
-And others, as impromptu speeches, due to the limited preparation time.
+Others refer to it as impromptu speeches due to the limited preparation time.
 This speech can serve several purposes: persuade, inspire, inform, etc.

 3. Support your ideas/points.